Photo © Gioele Pozzi

 Find the names and stories of artists, creators, and collaborators who are part of our journey, sharing their art and passion with us.
 Browse our Guest Book by clicking on the names or simply scrolling down to explore!

-Alberto García, Alejandro Vásconez, Alessandro Pittini, Alessio Cazzetta, Alexander Febles, Alfio Laini, Amalia Pérez, Amaya Justiz, Amina Scott, Ana Viteri, Ángela Calvo Ríos, Antero Trujillo, Ariel Cusenza, Ask Kæreby, Aurelio Espinoza, Beat Keller, Beatriz Arias, Beatríz Morales, Benjamin Kissola Gonçalves, Bérénice Awa Keller, Bo Dollis Jr., Bryce Eastwood, Byron Coba, Camila Crespo, Carlos Camacho, Carlos Hidalgo, Carlos Pastás, Chico Macedo, Chipi Chacón, China Moses, Christoph Grab, Cosima Bodien, Danny Herrera, Daniel Bagutti, Daniel Schenker, Daniel Somaroo, Darío Barozzi, Dario Bianchin, David L. Harris, David Mendoza, Dee Dee Bridgewater, Didier Espinosa, Dimitris Christopoulos, Dudu Alvear, Edgar López, Edwin Sanz, Elija Tamou, Ella Yépez Knecht, Ery Mancini, Fabián Valverde, Federico Foderaro, Fernanda Delgado, Fernando Corrêa, Francisca Näf, Freddy Benitez, Gabriel Otoya, Genius Wesley, Germán Toro-Pérez, Guy Bettini, Heribel Izquierdo, Humberto Amésquita, Ida Nielsen, Indira González, Isabel Delgado, Javier Alarcón, Javier Leutenegger, Jean-Christophe Groffe, Jean-Jacques Knutti, Jesse McBride, John Boutté, José Braide Leyva Valdés, Josef Zeimetz, José Pino, Josué Omaña, Juan Domingo Pino, Juan Sebastián Ortega Trejos, Juliana Zhu Xinyun, Karina Delgado, Lars Carl Schmid, Lazhar Cherouana, Leandro Irarragorri, Ledian Mola, Liliet Silva, Lorgia Loor, Lula Galvão, Maeva Briacca, Manon Mullener, Márcio de Sousa, María Delia Valencia, Martina Knecht, Mauricio Rodriguez, Mauro Martins, Maxime Paratte, Mesías Maiguashca, Miguel García, Mike Galisatus, Mischa Frey, MISS C-LINE, Muriel Schwarz, Nelson Briceño, Niccolò Monté Rizzi, Oscar Velásquez, Oswaldo García, Pablo Miguez, Paula Gulmini, Paul Gonzalez, Rainie Liu, Rich Harpur, Roohari Prem, Rodrigo Aravena, Rómulo Alarcón, Samuel Boutros, Samuel Toro-Pérez, Sandra Túquerez, Scott Kinsey, Sean Ardoin, Sebastián Córdoba, Silas Kutschmann, Stefano Di Battista, Sylvie Klijn, Simon Wyrsch, Ursula Wienken, Vanessa Collier, Viviane de Farias, Wayne Bergeron, William Valencia, Xiaowen Summer Huang, Yohnny De Miranda, Yosmara Castañeda
+Alberto García, Alejandro Vásconez, Alessandro Pittini, Alessio Cazzetta, Alexander Febles, Alfio Laini, Amalia Pérez, Amaya Justiz, Amina Scott, Ana Viteri, Ángela Calvo Ríos, Antero Trujillo, Ariel Cusenza, Ask Kæreby, Aurelio Espinoza, Beat Keller, Beatriz Arias, Beatríz Morales, Benjamin Kissola Gonçalves, Bérénice Awa Keller, Bo Dollis Jr., Bryce Eastwood, Byron Coba, Camila Crespo, Carlos Camacho, Carlos Hidalgo, Carlos Pastás, Chico Macedo, Chipi Chacón, China Moses, Christoph Grab, Cosima Bodien, Danny Herrera, Daniel Bagutti, Daniel Schenker, Daniel Somaroo, Darío Barozzi, Dario Bianchin, David L. Harris, David Mendoza, Dee Dee Bridgewater, Didier Espinosa, Dimitris Christopoulos, Dudu Alvear, Edgar López, Edwin Sanz, Elija Tamou, Ella Yépez Knecht, Ery Mancini, Fabián Valverde, Federico Foderaro, Fernanda Delgado, Fernando Corrêa, Francisca Näf, Freddy Benitez, Gabriel Otoya, Genius Wesley, Germán Toro-Pérez, Guy Bettini, Heribel Izquierdo, Humberto Amésquita, Ida Nielsen, Indira González, Isabel Delgado, Javier Alarcón, Javier Fernández, Javier Leutenegger, Jean-Christophe Groffe, Jean-Jacques Knutti, Jesse McBride, John Boutté, José Braide Leyva Valdés, Josef Zeimetz, José Pino, Josep Molina, Josué Omaña, Juan Domingo Pino, Juan Sebastián Ortega Trejos, Juliana Zhu Xinyun, Karina Delgado, Lars Carl Schmid, Lazhar Cherouana, Leandro Irarragorri, Ledian Mola, Liliet Silva, Lorgia Loor, Lula Galvão, Maeva Briacca, Mambi, Manon Mullener, Márcio de Sousa, María Delia Valencia, Marisol Redondo, Martina Knecht, Marvin Diz, Mauricio Rodriguez, Mauro Martins, Maxime Paratte, Mesías Maiguashca, Miguel García, Mike Galisatus, Mischa Frey, MISS C-LINE, Muriel Schwarz, Nelson Briceño, Niccolò Monté Rizzi, Oscar Velásquez, Oswaldo García, Pablo Lacolla, Pablo Miguez, Paula Gulmini, Paul Gonzalez, Rainie Liu, Rich Harpur, Roohari Prem, Rodrigo Aravena, Rómulo Alarcón, Samuel Boutros, Samuel Toro-Pérez, Sandra Túquerez, Scott Kinsey, Sean Ardoin, Sebastián Córdoba, Silas Kutschmann, Stefano Di Battista, Sylvie Klijn, Simon Wyrsch, Ursula Wienken, Vanessa Collier, Viviane de Farias, Wayne Bergeron, William Valencia, Xiaowen Summer Huang, Yohnny De Miranda, Yosmara Castañeda, Yulianna Khomenko

 DANCER, CHOREOGRAPHER, DIRECTOR (CHINA/HONG KONG)